openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 This is a high level-view, and one could delve deeper into failure mode scenarios.
 This can provide an overview to stimulate other ideas or implement better prompting.

 # Conclusion
 This initial experiment evaluated ChatGPT-4o’s ability to identify the elements in a Systems Diagram using Object Process Methodology (OPM).
 It correctly identified most objects and processes, however it overlooked the 'Human-centered Wrapping & Boxing' process as an environmental process (dashed ellipse) and struggled to identify some structural links.

 Despite these issues, it was capable of refining and correcting initial misinterpretations based on user feedback.
 A shortfall was its ability to identify some of the basic colors of the diagram.
 Where it didn’t perform well in my opinion was the test idea generation.
 It didn’t provide any deep ideas, did not identify any tests that could find any gaps or flaws in the systems model.

 This report showcases the capabilities and limitations of large language models in analyzing model-based systems engineering diagrams.
-This evaluation, although not exhaustive, can serve as a valuable resource for understanding how an LLM can potentially be used as an aid in systems design while also provide caution to the wind about its limitations in effective analysis and test idea generation.
+This evaluation, although not exhaustive, can serve as a valuable resource for understanding how an LLM can potentially be used as an aid in systems design while also provide caution to the wind about its limitations in effective model symbol identification, analysis and test idea generation.